raydiak/Inline-Lua/README.md

 object via metatables.
 Some methods, however, are truly generic to all object types regardless of metatable, and so are documented directly below.

+#### method length ()

+Returns Lua's idea of the "length" of the object.
+Without a metatable, this will return 0 for objects other than table, full userdata, or cdata.
+Note that this is not precisely the same as Perl's idea of length, as documented under Inline::Lua::Table.elems() .

 #### method ptr ()

 Returns a NativeCall Pointer[void] to the object.